 In a nutshell, no.

-My favourite ways for marketing your small business without relying on social media.
+9 of the best ways for marketing your small business without relying on social media.

 1. Create an Email List.

-Starting in email marketing can feel overwhelming but my advice here is to keep it as simple as possible.
+Starting in email marketing can feel overwhelming but my advice is to keep it as simple as possible.
 I build my email list from my in-person events as well as through my email opt-ins.

-2. Work on your search engine optimisation (SEO).
+2. Search engine optimisation (SEO).

 This goes hand-in-hand with your blog but can also be a stand alone concept.
-SEO is about structuring your website so that it has the best chance of being seen in search engine results.
-The best time to work on your SEO is when you build your website and the second best time is now!
+SEO is about structuring your website so that it has the best chance of being seen in top search engine rankings.

 If you want to know how I managed to rank on the first page of Google for multiple keywords, download my beginners ebook – SEO Rookie for my step-by-step tips.